India Jane Birley: Annabel's

 Her father established the nightclub Annabel's in 1963 in Berkeley Square in London's Mayfair district.
 It was named for her mother.
 He subsequently opened the private members clubs Mark's Club in 1972, Harry's Bar, in 1979, the Bath & Racquets Club in 1989, and George in 2001.
 George was established by Robin and India Jane, who ran their father's clubs during his ill health.

 Mark Birley suffered a decline in his health and mobility in the late 1990s and early 2000s and invited India Jane and Robin to help him run his clubs for the first time.
 Birley co-managed Annabel's with her brother, Robin in the years before her father's death.
 Robin Birley said in email to Maureen Orth that "My sister and I got on very well and worked well together ...
 Basically, I ran the company, and she attended to the look of the clubs".
 India Jane redesigned and relaunched Annabel's with Robin in 2003.
 The club had been perceived as old fashioned, with its heyday in the 1970s and 1980s, but her changes led to the arrival of a younger crowd to the club and the revival of its popularity.
-Birley soley managed Annabel's in 2006 after her estrangement from her brother.
+Birley solely managed Annabel's in 2006 after her estrangement from her brother.
 Birley left the management of her father's clubs after their sale to Richard Caring in 2007.